aysegullcopur/iOS-Bootcamp-Week4/README.md

 # COIN APP

 A demo iOS app that shows cryptocurrency prices.

 Built with CoinGecko API.

 Architecture concepts:

 MVVM

 Built with:

--Kingfisher : Asynchronous image downloading and caching.
+- Kingfisher : Asynchronous image downloading and caching.

 The dependency manager is CocoaPods.

 # COIN APP